Regularitee/KawaiiMaidMod/README.md

 - The store uses a customer "ranking" system, where those who purchase more are rewarded with access to better goods.
 - Some store options require higher store ranks to unlock.
 - When you rank up, you receive one or two random store items as a bonus.
-- Higher ranks also increase Transmitter/Receiver charging, and grants you a small passive currency reward each day.
+- Higher ranks also increase [Transmitter]/[Receiver] charging, and will grant you a small passive currency reward each day.

 #### How do I get more charges for the [Transmitter] and [Receiver] devices?
 - You gain additional points each day.
 Obtaining higher store ranks will allow faster recharging.
 At the lower ranks you gain only 1-2 points per day, while at the highest ranks you get 3-6 points per day.